Scientology and psychiatry: Joseph Cheesman Thompson

-In 1923, Navy medical doctor and psychoanalyst Joseph "Snake" Thompson accompanied Hubbard on a voyage.
-Hubbard recalled "I traveled with Commander Thompson from Seattle, Washington through the Panama Canal to Washington, D.C. when I was about twelve and knew him during all that time that I was in Washington and later."
+In 1923, L. Ron Hubbard met fellow passenger Joseph "Snake" Thompson, a Navy medical officer and psychoanalyst, on a voyage from Seattle to Washington D.C. via the Panama Canal.
+In 1958 Hubbard recounted meeting Thompson, "I traveled with Commander Thompson from Seattle, Washington through the Panama Canal to Washington, D.C., when I was about twelve and knew him during all that time that I was in Washington and later."
 Hubbard recalled that "[Thompson's] friends called him 'Snake' and his enemies called him 'Crazy'.
 He had lots of both."
-In another recording of Hubbard sharing anecdotes from his life, he considered Thompson to be a "very great man" who sparked Hubbard's interest in "the human mind".
+Hubbard shared anecdotes from his life, and considered Thompson to be a "very great man" who sparked Hubbard's interest in the human mind.
 Hubbard said that Thompson told him, "If it's not true for you, it's not true."

-In 1952, Hubbard recalled that "I was just a kid and Commander Thompson didn't have any boy of his own, and he and I just got along fine."
+Hubbard recalled that "I was just a kid and Commander Thompson didn't have any boy of his own, and he and I just got along fine."
 Hubbard continued "Why he [Thompson] took it into his head to start beating Freud into my head, I don't know.
 But he did."

-In 1953, Hubbard argued "It's very odd to realize, as I did one day, that in subsequent years I have approximated to a very remarkable degree the career of Commander Thompson - to show you what an impressed - impressionable boy can have handed to him suddenly."
+In 1953, Hubbard argued "It's very odd to realize, as I did one day, that in subsequent years I have approximated to a very remarkable degree the career of Commander Thompson – to show you what an impressed – impressionable boy can have handed to him suddenly."

 In 1954, Hubbard described an encounter with psychiatrists in which playing sports was seen as a positive indicator: